Supply chain opportunities for the UK's civil nuclear industry

 The industry has set out proposals to develop 18 gigawatts (GW) of nuclear generating capacity at 6 sites in the UK.
 These projects could lead to a significant reduction in CO2 emissions and the creation of around 35,000 jobs at the peak of construction.

-We have new build sites in:
+There are new build sites in:

 - Hinkley Point C, Somerset

 - Wylfa, Anglesey